Diana Arterian

-Diana Arterian is an American poet, writer, critic, editor, and translator.
+Diana Arterian (born 1985) is an American poet, writer, critic, editor, and translator.

 Life

 Arterian was born and raised in Arizona.
 She attended California Institute of the Arts, where she obtained her MFA and was mentored by Maggie Nelson.
 She earned her PhD in Literature and Creative Writing at the University of Southern California.
 She lives in Los Angeles.

 Arterian has had fellowships and residencies at Banff Centre, Millay Arts, Vermont Studio Center, and Yaddo.

 She is a poetry editor for Noemi Press, and curates and writes the "Annotated Nightstand" column at Literary Hub.

 Work

 Agrippina the Younger

-Arterian's second poetry collection, described as "hybrid," was published by Northwestern University Press' imprint Curbstone in 2025.
+Arterian's second poetry collection, described as "hybrid," was published by Northwestern University Press' imprint Curbstone in 2025. and received the 2026 William Carlos Williams Award from the Poetry Society of America.
 Alice Notley prodded Arterian to write the book when they met in 2014.
 Arterian explains in an interview with David Naimon on Between the Covers, that Notley, upon reading Arterian's initial poems about Agrippina's death, asked "Who is this person?
 What was in her childhood, essentially, that would provoke her desire for power?"
 Arterian goes on to state, "I feel like she did this really beautiful thing of gently making me understand that I was doing the same thing that people had been doing for centuries, where they just focused on this dramatic, violent moment in this person’s life."
 Arterian explains in an interview with Diana Khoi Nguyen in BOMB about the collection about the Ancient Roman noblewoman that "I desperately wanted to see, hear, smell, touch what existed during Agrippina’s lifetime and hold that information in my mind.
-I learned that such absolute knowledge wasn’t only impossible, it wasn’t all that significant.
-In the process of writing this book, I had to sit in the discomfort that there are some things we can never know."
+I learned that such absolute knowledge wasn’t only impossible, it wasn’t all that significant...I had to sit in the discomfort that there are some things we can never know."
 Arterian has also written about how obsession is a key theme of the collection.